 Electrically conductive – Marked with SD or ESD tags, these specialty shoes are designed to create paths for currents in order to prevent static shock buildup.

 Other common features often included in safety shoes, like waterproofing, may also suit your needs.
 And, in addition to safety features, there are also other considerations like weight and flexibility.
 Aesthetics and cost may also be factors, dependent on the person.

-Rather than looking for a type of footwear that protects your entire foot from everything, you want a shoe that has the exact features you need.
+Rather than looking for a type of footwear that protects your entire foot from everything, you want comfortable steel toe boots or shoes that have the exact features you need.

 For that, we’re here to help.
 At Boot World, you’ll find the perfect shoe for the perfect circumstance.
 Need to protect your feet?
 We’ve got you covered.

 Find My Footwear.
 Understanding Grip Ratings for Non Slip Footwear. https://findmyfootwear.com/understanding-grip-ratings-for-non-slip-footwear/